Scholz seeks to secure more critical minerals on South America tour

 That has led to a reliance on China, which has invested widely in the mining sector in resource-rich South America and in processing commodities.

-Germany, with its powerful auto industry, is particularly mindful of securing more lithium, the ultra-light metal key to making batteries for electric vehicles.
-Argentina and Chile sit atop South America's "lithium triangle" which holds the world's largest trove of the ultra-light battery metal.
+On his first tour of South America this week, Scholz visited both Argentina and Chile, which sit atop the region's "lithium triangle," the world's largest trove of the ultra-light metal key to making batteries for electric vehicles.

-The new German-Chilean agreement, which replaces a decades-old partnership, aims to intensify cooperation in the sector, for example through an annual bilateral forum and state instruments to promote trade like investment guarantees.

-Given the environmental, labor and social concerns regarding mining - that have sparked anger and thwarted projects in the sector - Germany's high standards made it an ideal partner, Scholz said.
+Given the environmental, labor and social concerns regarding mining - which have sparked anger and thwarted some projects in the sector - Germany's high standards made it an ideal partner, Scholz said.

+A that recently came into force, for example, insists high standards are observed throughout company supply chains.

-"We want to help Chile on the way to a sustainable mining sector," Scholz said in a news conference with his Chilean counterpart in Santiago de Chile on the second leg of his tour.
+"We want to help Chile on the way to a sustainable mining sector," Scholz said in a news conference with his Chilean counterpart, pointing to a new cooperation deal signed between Europe's largest copper producer Aurubis NAFG.DE and Chilean state copper company Codelco.

+Scholz did not announce any such agreements in Argentina, where investment conditions are considered trickier.
+Bolivia, also part of the lithium triangle, has been slow to move to production.
+A Bolivian-German lithium joint venture signed in 2018 fell apart two years later amid domestic political turmoil.

-A new act that came into force this year for example insists high standards are observed throughout companies' supply chains.
-Germany also wanted to ensure mining generated more jobs in the source countries, Scholz said.
+Germany wants to ensure mining generates jobs in the countries where it takes place, Scholz said.

-"There is this expression - extractivism - that everything is just extracted from the earth.
-But that's not a good thing, when that's all that happens," Scholz said.

 "The question is: can we not ensure that the first round of processing, that generates hundreds if not thousands of jobs, can take place in the (source) countries?
-That would also save on a lot of transport."
+That would also save on a lot of transport," Scholz said.

-A Bolivian-German lithium joint venture signed in 2018 fell apart two years later amid domestic political turmoil.

-(Reporting by Sarah Marsh; Additional Reporting by Brendan O'Boyle and Noe Torres; Editing by Christopher Cushing)
+(Reporting by Sarah Marsh; Additional Reporting by Brendan O'Boyle and Noe Torres; Editing by Christopher Cushing and Rosalba O'Brien)

 ((sarah.marsh@thomsonreuters.com; +49 30 220133621; Reuters Messaging: sarah.marsh.thomsonreuters.com@reuters.net))